 Christine Villaluz is currently a research analyst for Franklin Templeton Investments, a global investment manager that provides advisory services to mutual fund, retirement, and institutional investors.
 As a sector analyst for Franklin, Christine follows the cable, satellite, telecommunications, homebuilding, building materials and product sectors worldwide.
 Her recommendations support investments in high yield, global credit, emerging markets, convertible and other income strategies.
 Christine received a B.S. degree in economics from the University of California, at Berkeley and an M.B.A. from Duke University's Fuqua School of Business.

 Mr. Sheffield has been a principal investor for over 15 years.
 Mr. Sheffield co-founded Carthage Capital Group, a New York-based private investment company.
-Mr. Sheffield was Vice President at LM Capital, a New York-based middle market private equity firm.
 Mr. Sheffield was an Associate at Chase Manhattan Bank in its Structured Finance Group.
 Mr. Sheffield also worked as a Senior Consultant with Mitchell & Titus, LLP and Andersen Consulting (Accenture).
 Mr. Sheffield received an M.B.A. in Finance and International Business from New York University’s Stern School of Business (1994) and earned a B.S. in Mechanical and Manufacturing Engineering from the University of Massachusetts at Amherst (1989).
-Mr. Sheffield is a founder and former board member of the Council of Urban Professionals.
-Mr. Sheffield is the Chairman Emeritus of the Board of the Twenty First Century Foundation and founder and former Treasurer of Brooklyn Excelsior Charter School.
+Mr. Sheffield is a founder and former board member of the Council of Urban Professionals and is the Chairman Emeritus of the Board of the Twenty First Century Foundation and founder and former Treasurer of Brooklyn Excelsior Charter School.